Enjoying Winter Activities in Vermont

 If you're somebody who plans on enjoying the outdoors this winter, or need a little incentive to brave the weather, here's a list of a few activities for you.

-Connect with nature, spend time outdoors with family and friends, and rejuvenate your spirit during our annual Snow Days event.
-Snow Days is our way of helping you shake off the winter blues while enjoying a variety of fun outdoor winter activities.
+Connect with nature, spend time outdoors with family and friends, and rejuvenate your spirit during our annual winter events.
+For 2025, there are two ways you can participate:

-Check out our Snow Days webpage for all the details.
+Check out our Blue Sky VT Days webpage for all the details.

 Winter Hiking and Walking